Ollie has now been adopted.

 Hi, my name is Ollie and I am about 6 years old.

-When the Animal Accident Rescue Unit found me, they took me to the vets for a complete check-up.
-This included a blood test which unfortunately tested positive for FIV (Feline Immunodeficiency Virus).
+The other important thing to tell you is that I have FIV (Feline Immunodeficiency Virus).
 Now this isn’t as scary as it sounds and I’ve included some further information regarding this below.
-What it really means is that I will need to be an indoor only cat as I wouldn’t want to pass this on to any other cats I may meet outside, I would also need to be kept as the only cat in the household or I could possibly be homed with another FIV+ cat.
-I would also need to get prompt veterinary treatment as I may not be able to fight infections as well as other cats, but generally I should live as long and as healthy a life as any other cat.
+What it really means is that I will need to be an indoor only cat as I wouldn’t want to pass this on to any other cats I may meet outside.
+I would also need to be kept as the only cat in the household or I could possibly be homed with another FIV+ cat.
+I will also need to get prompt veterinary treatment should I show any signs of illness, as I may not be able to fight infections as well as other cats, but generally I should live as long and as healthy a life as any other cat.

-I really am a lovely boy and will make a fantastic pet for the right home.
+I really am a lovely boy and will make a fantastic pet for the right home and would be better suited to a home without young children.
 I’ve seen many FIV+ cats adopted and they go on to live lovely, happy lives.
 It really shouldn’t put you off and the charity will be more than happy to answer any questions you have about this, but as promised, here is a little more detail:

 - FIV (Feline Immunodeficiency Virus) should NOT be confused with FeLV (Feline Leukaemia) – they are two very different viruses.
 They are often mentioned together due to the ‘snap’ tests carried out by vets, but they differ greatly in how they affect a cat, and its expected lifespan.
 FeLV is a serious risk to a cat’s health and longevity, whereas FIV is not.